 Physical evidence is important as it might enlighten the court regarding how the crash happened.
 For example, if your motor malfunctioned and caused the accident, we need the motor as evidence.
 Other physical evidence might be lost in the water, so it is important to take photos and record videos of the accident quickly.
 Damage to your vessel can help prove how a collision or crash happened, even if we only have photos of the damage before the boat was lost in the water.

 Witness testimony is very important, particularly when physical evidence is lacking.
 Passengers on your boat, the defendant’s boat, or other boats in the area can testify about the crash.
 Perhaps witnesses on the defendant’s boat saw the defendant drinking before the crash.
 In that case, we can have them testify about what they saw.

 Medical records are necessary to prove the extent and severity of any injuries you or other passengers on the boat might have experienced.
 Boats do not come with seat belts, and people are often violently thrown about in a crash.
 Sometimes, people go overboard and suffer near-drowning injuries, such as brain injuries from a lack of oxygen.

 Meet with a Clearwater Boat Accident Lawyer Today

-A boat accident is an unexpected experience that may change your life in more ways than one, which is why you should meet with a Clearwater boat accident lawyer.
-Rivkind Margulies & Rivkind, P.A., wants to give you qualified legal representation that will increase your chance of recovering damages after a boat crash or other type of accident.
+A boat accident might change your life in more ways than one, which is why you should meet with our Clearwater boat accident lawyers.
+Rivkind Margulies & Rivkind, P.A., wants to give you qualified legal representation to increase your chance of recovering damages after a boat crash.
 Call (866) 386-1762 for a free legal consultation today.